Satay By The Bay In Singapore: What To Eat To Experience Local Flavours

 All the fried and barbecued food at Satay by the Bay is best paired with some refreshing drinks to wash it down.

-You can pick up some drinks from Stall 25, the drinks stall, which also sells fruit and dessert.
+You can pick up some drinks the drinks stall, which also sells fruit and dessert.

-If you wish to get a beer to go with your food, go to the 26 @ Marina Bar & Bistro to order a beer.
-They also sell food to go along with the beer.
+If you wish to get a beer to go with your food, go to the 26 @ Marina Bar & Bistro to order a a cold one.
+You can get some snacks from there too!

 Pay a Visit to Kingfisher Wetlands